QuixThe2nd/TorrentLeech-Freeleech-Scraper/readme.md

 # TorrentLeech Freeleech Scraper
-This script scraped TorrentLeech and automatically downloads and installs all freeleech torrents.
+This script scrapes TorrentLeech and automatically downloads and installs all freeleech torrents.

 ## Why?
 Freeleech torrents are great for improving ratios.